 Dhelk Dja was formally launched by the Dhelk Dja Partnership Forum members, along with the Special Minister of State the Hon.
 Gavin Jennings and Family Safety Victoria CEO Sue Clifford.
 The Minister for Aboriginal Affairs, the Hon.
-Natalie Hutchins provided a from a Council of Australian Governments (COAG) summit on reducing violence against women in Adelaide.
+Natalie Hutchins provided a message of support from a Council of Australian Governments (COAG) summit on reducing violence against women in Adelaide.

 Chairperson of the Mallee Dhelk Dja Action Group, Jacob Hunt, and Pauline Ugle from the Dja Dja Wurrung Clans Aboriginal Corporation spoke at the event following a performance from the dance group Nuungu-Puukilarna–Marni.
 During his address, Mr Hunt said he was proud to be an Aboriginal man and father who is committed to ending family violence and its devastating consequences.